I’d like to share my system of organizing tasks and deadlines. It involves a physical calendar and a lot of Post-it notes.

 I’m a paper person.
 I’m not a luddite, and I’m all for “going green” to avoid waste, but I actually enjoy writing and reading on paper.
 I don’t want another task that requires checking a device, especially not multiple times per day.
 I use a paper weekly planner for my personal life,* and I needed a system for my writing and editing business.
 Here’s what I eventually came up with.

 I hung a calendar near my desk.
-(I picked from the dozen or so free calendars my parents get from wildlife and veterans organizations; I went for nice photos but also large squares.)
+(I went for one with nice photos but also large squares.)
 Each time I have a new task to do, whether it is an assignment or simply something I want to look into, I write it on a Post-it note and stick it to the calendar, like this:

 - Items with a deadline go on the date of the deadline

 - Items I’d like to do soon go in the borders of the current month